How to Successfully Use Messaging for Customer Service

 Customer Satisfaction

-Not only is texting quicker than phone or email, but it also leads to faster resolutions to both simple and complicated customer requests.
+Not only is texting quicker than calling or emailing, but it also leads to faster resolutions to both simple and complicated customer service messages and requests.
 Whereas emails or phone calls can feel more formal and detached, you can connect on a more personal level and make your customers feel heard with an SMS.
 This way, you can significantly enhance the customer service experience.

 Integration

-Using customer service messaging is easier than you may think.
-In just a few steps, you can start text messaging customers and saving time and money, making life easier for both you and them.
+Using text message customer service is easier than you may think.
+In just a few steps, you can get started with texting customers and save time and money in the process, making life easier for both you and them.

 1. Sign Up With An SMS Provider

 There are many SMS platforms out there, but make sure you use one that meets all your business goals.
-You want to be able to easily personalize your messages, have a wide international reach, and with no setup or monthly fees.
-Dexatel offers industry-based solutions no matter what field of business you are in.
+You want to be able to easily personalize your messages, have a wide international reach, and have no setup or monthly fees.
+Dexatel’s omnichannel messaging feature offers industry-based solutions, no matter what field of business you are in.

 2. Use A Dedicated Phone Number

-Set up a separate phone number for customer service text messages.
-This will make it easier to keep track of customer conversations and ensure that important messages don't get lost.
+Set up a separate phone number and sender ID for customer service text messages.
+This will make it easier to keep track of all customer service communication and ensure that important text messages don't get lost.

 3. Use Templates